Mohammed-islam0907/learning-devops/AWS/README.md

 - ECS manages containers - scales up and down when needed
 - EC2 launch type: you are responsible for the infastructure
 - Each EC2 instance Runs the ECS agent
-- Agent - registers the instance in the ECS cluster making it available to run the containers - Agent is like the middle man that keeps things connected between ECS service an EC2 instance
+- Agent - registers the instance in the ECS cluster making it available to run the containers - Agent is like the middle man that keeps things connected between ECS service EC2 instances
 -